Some images from Carboniferous layers in the Wadi Talh area

 Source: KLITZSCH & WYCISK, 1987

-The sediments of the Wadi Malik Formation lie over an eroded base of the Ordovician to Devonian sandstones unconformably.
-They were deposited during a transgressive expansion of the Kufra basin in the Lower Carboniferous age from the northwestern direction.
+The sediments of the Wadi Malik Formation rests over an eroded base of the Ordovician to Devonian sandstones unconformably.
+They were deposited during a transgressive expansion of the Kufra basin in the Carboniferous age from the western direction.

 A rich flora was discovered in the Wadi Abdel Malik type area, including: Archaeosigillaria minuta, Lepidodendropsis cf. sinaica, Lepidosigillaria intermedia, Prelepidodendron lepidodendroides, P. rhomboidale, Rhacopteris ovata, Triphyllopteris gothani.
 This flora proves a Tournaisian to Visean age.